hakancelikdev/unimport/docs/faq.md

 ### Long answer

-Imagine that you are working with a team, not everyone's coding environment is the same, if you want to apply certain standards, pre-commit can be used, it helps a lot, and if you want to make sure that unnecessary imports are deleted before committing, you should use unimport with pre-commit, this control is tox you can also provide with or let's say you are refactoring a project, unimport, black, and isort will make your job easier.
+Imagine that you are working with a team, not everyone's coding environment is the same, not everyone uses PyCharm or VScode. if you want to apply certain standards, pre-commit can be used, it helps a lot, and if you want to make sure that unnecessary imports are removed before committing, you should use unimport with pre-commit, or Let's say you want to make sure that there are no unnecessary imports in your entire project, unimport will help you.